-- E The cumulative impacts of development on public transport and the road network capacity including walking and cycling, as well as associated effects on public health, should be taken into account and mitigated. - F Development proposals should not increase road danger. - 10.4.1 It is important that the impacts and opportunities which arise as a result of development proposals are identified and assessed so that appropriate mitigations and opportunities are secured through the planning process.
+- 10.4.1 It is important that the impacts and opportunities which arise as a result of development proposals are identified and assessed so that appropriate mitigations and opportunities are secured through the planning process.
 Transport assessments are therefore necessary to ensure that planning applications can be reviewed and assessed for their specific impacts and for their compatibility with the Healthy Streets Approach.
 Consideration of the potential impacts on internationally important wildlife sites should also be assessed, where required. - 10.4.2 Transport assessments should include an assessment of demand arising from personal travel as well as from potential servicing and deliveries, taking into account the impacts both on all modes of transport including walking and cycling, and on streets as social spaces.
-For developments of strategic importance (development proposals that are referable to the Mayor), applicants are strongly advised to engage early with Transport for London through the pre-application process in order to ensure that all necessary elements are covered.185 - 10.4.3 It is important that development proposals reduce the negative impact of development on the transport network and reduce potentially harmful public health impacts.
+For developments of strategic importance (development proposals that are referable to the Mayor), applicants are strongly advised to engage early with Transport for London through the pre-application process in order to ensure that all necessary elements are covered.181 - 10.4.3 It is important that development proposals reduce the negative impact of development on the transport network and reduce potentially harmful public health impacts.
 The biggest transport-related impact of development on public health in London is the extent to which it enables physical activity from walking, cycling and using public transport.
 The other main impacts on public health relate to air quality, road danger, noise, and severance.
 The phasing of development, and the use of travel plans and freight strategies, may help reduce negative impacts and bring about positive outcomes.
-Where adverse transport impacts have been identified from development proposals, mitigation will be sought in the form of financial contributions - to improve network service levels for example - or through directly providing infrastructure such as additional bus stops and street improvements.
+Where adverse transport impacts have been identified from development proposals, mitigation will be sought in the form of financial contributions - to improve network service levels for example - or through directly providing infrastructure such as additional bus stops and street improvements. - 10.4.4 New development that will give rise to significant numbers of new trips should be located in places well-connected by public transport, with capacity adequate to support the additional demand, or where there is a realistic prospect of additional access or capacity being provided in time to meet the new demand.
+The ability to absorb increased travel demand through active travel modes must also be considered.
+Funded proposals by applicants to improve transport access, capacity or connectivity are encouraged.

-185 https://tfl.gov.uk/info-for/urban-planning-and-construction/
+181 https://tfl.gov.uk/info-for urban-planning-and-construction/